-The public may take comfort in the reported rplit in the Theatrical Trust, but the new combination of the Belasco, Fiske, and Shubert interests will certainly not be in a position to rescue the stage from its present sad position, even if it should sincerely desire to do so.
+The public may take comfort in the reported split in the Theatrical Trust, but the new combination of the Belasco, but the new combination of the Belasco, Fiske, and Shubert interests will certainly not be in a position to rescue the stage from its present sad position, even if it should sincerely desire to do so.
 Mr. Frohman, it is reported, has "gobbled every play in sight in London," and we shall be given the usual treat of beholding the best English productions distributed as the Trust sees fit and to such alleged stars as may rise by its permission.
-At the same time the possibility of an inquiry into the syndicate's affairs by the District Attorney, the success of the independent houses last season, the failure to suppress the dramatic critic of Life, and Piske, and Shubert interests will cerpress that season, the failure to suppress the dramatic critic of Life, and the revelations of the recent protracted litigation have all helped, or are helping, the return of better theatrical days.
-So intelligent public as that of New York City is certainly not going to receive content much longer with exist. main content much longer with exist ANIMOSITY TOWARD RICHES.

-From President Roosevelt's Asbury Park Address.
-The chief harm done by the men of swollen fortunes to the community is not the harm that the demagogue is apt to depict as springing from their actions, but the fact that their success sets up a false standard, and so serves as a bad example for the rest of us.
-If we did not ourselves attach an exaggerated importance to the rich an exaggerated importance to the rich man who is distinguished only by his riches this rich man would have a most insignificant influence over us.
+At the same time the possibility of an inquiry into the syndicate's affairs by the District Attorney, the success of the Independent houses last season, the failure to suppress the dramatic critic of Life, and the revelations of the recent protracted litigation have all helped, or are helping, the return of better theatrical days.
+So intelligent public as that of New York City is certainly not going to remain content much longer with existing conditions.
+ANIMOSITY TOWARD RICHES.
+From President Roosevelt's Asbury The chief harm done by the men of swollen fortunes to the community is not the harm that the demagogue is apt to depict as springing from their actions, but the fact that their success sets up a false standard, and so serves as a bad example for the rest of us.
+If we did not ourselves attach an exaggerated importance to the rich man exaggerated importance to the rich man exaggerated. an exaggerated importance to the rich man who is distinguished only by his riches this rich man would have a most insignificant influence over us.
 It is generally our own fault if he does damage to us, for he damages us chiefly by arousing our envy or by rendering us sour and discontented.
-BARCAIN MATINEES WED. and THE BITTNER CO.
+BARCAIN TY MATINEES TRAND HEATRE THE BITTNER CO.
 Tonight and Tomorrow Night.
-Matinee Saturday at 2:30, The Sensational Melodrama.
-"THE DIAMOND ROBBERY."
+Matinee Saturday at 2:30.
+The Sensational Melodrama, "THE DIAMOND ROBBERY."
 PRICES-Night, 10c, 20c, 30c.
-Matines Next Week-"Slaves of Passion," and "For His Brother's Honor," JULY 24 TO 29.
+Matinee Next Week-"Slaves of Passion," and "For His Brother's Honor," Walker 'sField willes-Horne Main and 9th South.

+JULY 24 TO 29,

+Last Days of

-Last Days of And Georgeous \$1,000.00 Nightly Displaof Pain's Manhattan Beach, FIREWORKS 5 ACRES OF SCENERY.
+of Pain's Manhattan Beach,

+FIREWORKS 5 ACRES OF SCENERY.
 300 PERFORMERS.

-Thrilling Awe-Inspiring and Vividly Realistic is the Destruction of Pompell by Earthquakes and Volcano.
-Amphitheatre Seating 10,000 People EVERY NIGHT!
-Admission, 50 Cents.
-The Snyder Portable Exhilarator Is invaluable to the tired man or woman.
+Thrilling Awe-Inspiring and Vividly Realistle is the Destruction of Pompeli by Earthquakes and Volcano, Amphitheatre Seating 10,000 People NIGHT!
+EVERY NIGHT!
+Admission, 50 Cents, EVERY NIGHT!

+The Snyder Portable Exhilarator

+Is invaluable to the tired man or woman.
 It rejuvenates the broken down system, and if you are tied to the office, gives you the strength to get through the hot days comfortably.
 Come in and test one.
 We're the agents.

+SCHRAMM'S

-SCHRAMM'S Where The Cars Stop.
+Where The Cars Stop.
 The Great Prescription Drug Store.

-EDWARD L. BURTON, 15.
-First South St., 'Phone 27L BANK STOCKS, SUCAR STOCKS.
+EDWARD L. BURTON.
+11 E. First South St., 'Phone 27L BANK STOCKS, SUCAR STOCKS.
 And other High Grade Investments Bought and Sold.

-JOHN C. CUTLER JR. INVESTMENT BANKER STOCKS AND BONDS BANK AND SUGAR STOCKS.
+JOHN C. CUTLER JR., INVESTMENT BANKER

+(Established 1893.)
+STOCKS AND BONDS BANK AND SUGAR STOCKS.

-Grade Investment Securities Bought and Sold.
-36 Main Street ANOTHER GREAT SALE OF
+High Grade Investment Securities Bought and Sold.

+ANOTHER GREAT SALE OF

 Shirtwaists

 \$1.00

 Z. C. M. I.